 Furthermore, if you have an unused space in your home or shed or garage or basement, it’s a likely place for them to gather.
 That’s why dark basements are spooky.
 Yes, it’s likely there are ghosts throwing a party down there.

 Because nobody told them they weren’t allowed to do it.

 So at the very least, you need to claim your home and the buildings on your property.
+Especially sheds and garages and barns.
+That’s usually where I find ghost parties going down when I do readings.
 Open everything up.
 Let some light in.
 Try to clear out clutter if it’s a mess and hasn’t been cleaned up in years.
 Burn some sage.
 Set boundaries and let anything hanging around know that they don’t have to go home, but they can’t stay here.
 This is your home now.

 I pushed the issue with him because his behavior was detrimentally affecting an entire community of people, but it took me about a month (off and on) to convince him and I had two different people help me out to make sure I was understanding what was going on and that I had permission to intervene in the first place.

 So, if you’re not sure what you’re dealing with, start with boundaries and sage and see if that fixes your problem.
 You may need to do it a few times and then keep it up on a semi-regular basis.
 Get help if you need it.